instamatic-dev/InsteaDMatic/readme.md

 ### TFS only:
 If you are running on a TFS machine, you can control the rotation and speed of rotation directly from `InsteaDMatic`.
 To do so, [instamatic](https://github.com/stefsmeets/instamatic) should be installed on the microscope computer.
-The communication is done through a utility called `netcat` (available from (available from https://joncraton.org/blog/46/netcat-for-windows/))
+The communication is done through a utility called `netcat` (available from https://joncraton.org/blog/46/netcat-for-windows/)

 - Set the `use_temserver` toggle to `true` in the script
 - Make sure you have run `instamatic.temserver_fei` on the microscope computer